 - Research materials

-- Travel for research
+- Travel for research (See note at top of page)

-- Travel to professional conferences in cases where the applicant is on the program
+- Travel to professional conferences in cases where the applicant is on the program (See note at top of page)

 Research grant funding cannot be used to pay for participant incentives.
 Grant recipients are encouraged to present their material in SBAI seminars and conferences.
 We ask that you acknowledge the support in publications.